Funeral & Sympathy Flowers – Frequently Asked Questions

 6. Is it appropriate to send flowers for a cremation service?

-7. **What should I write on a sympathy card accompanying the flowers?**
+7. What should I write on a sympathy card?

-- Express your condolences with messages such as "With heartfelt sympathy," "In loving memory," or "Our thoughts are with you during this difficult time."
-It's most important to include who the flowers are from.
+Keep your message sincere and brief.
+Phrases such as “With heartfelt sympathy,” “In loving memory,” or “Our thoughts are with you during this difficult time” are appropriate.
+Remember to sign the card so the family knows who sent the flowers.

 8. How far in advance should I order funeral flowers?